 I stand up against the violence in Catalunya on 1st October.

-My wish as I fly out from Barcelona airport is that the politicians talk constructively and quickly for the sake of this wonderful country and its amazing people.
+My wish as I flew out from Barcelona airport was that the politicians talk constructively and quickly for the sake of this wonderful country and its amazing people.
 I am not qualified to voice an opinion on whether there should be an independent Catalunya; after all I am still trying to come to terms with the fact that the majority in my country voted for Brexit, but I am qualified to condemn the violence that was meted out to people who were standing or sitting with their hands in the air and posing no threat to riot police armed with shields and guns.

 I hope that common sense and calm prevail.
 I hope that neither side are too stubborn to negotiate.
 I hope that the Catalan people manage to retain their dignity and their control and do not retaliate and resort to violence.
 I hope that when I do return to my friends and the country that I have grown to love, you are all unchanged by these events.